SFU Beedie grad gets running start at top consulting firm McKinsey & Co.

 It wasn’t always smooth sailing for MacLeay.
 Although she had always had the drive to succeed, she received some harsh criticism that left her wondering if she really had the aptitude.

 She was vying for a spot in an international case competition focusing on business strategy.
 After MacLeay had made her presentation to the case committee, a member of the committee invited her for a chat.
 MacLeay was thrilled—she thought maybe she had impressed the committee member or would be getting an offer on the team.
-Instead, the committee member gave her some harsh feedback that left her questioning her ability.
+Instead, the committee member gave her some harsh feedback.

 MacLeay was devastated.
 While she had once been so eager to leave her comfort zone in order to achieve her goals, this feedback took the wind out of her sails as she seriously questioned her own ability.